top of page

 Reducing the Cost of Living

 There are so many benefits and desirable aspects of living in Salem, but that doesn't change the fact that it can sometimes be difficult to make ends meet.
 Personal finance is a very individualized situation; however, there are some aspects that can be influenced at the ward and city level.
-We can support the supply of locally sourced and sustainably farmed foods, including hyperlocal affordable resources like the Salem Pantry and Daily Table.
+We can support the supply of locally sourced and sustainably farmed foods, including hyperlocal affordable resources like the Salem Pantry and community-supported agriculture.
 We can facilitate residents navigating our city without needing to unquestionably rely on fueling and maintaining (and parking!) a personal vehicle.
 We can encourage the creation of public third places and parks that don't require a food or beverage purchase to visit, and we can promote the establishment of local businesses that serve residents' most basic needs, here in their own neighborhoods.
 There are so many possibilities that we can still explore to help our residents be able to afford to stay here in Salem, and I'm excited to dig in.

-Improving Seasonal Experiences for Residents
+Overcoming Seasonal Challenges for Residents and Businesses

 Committee to Elect Erin Turowski